linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 ### Deepin ID

-By signing in Deepin ID, you are able to use cloud synchronization, app store and other related cloud services.
+By signing in Deepin ID, you are able to use cloud synchronization, App Atore and other related cloud services.

 When logging in for the first time, the window of **Privacy Policy** will pop up.
 If users need to open cloud services and other functions, you can check **I have read and agree to the Privacy Policy**, and click **Confirm**.